Recovering 3D structural properties of galaxies from SDSS-like photometry: Results and discussion

 \section{Results and discussion}

-To test the restoration accuracy of the intrinsic properties of galaxies, we have calculated differences between the parameters of the original test sample galaxies and the modelled ones.
-The restoration accuracy is analysed for whole galaxies as well as separately for bulge and disc components.
-Distinction is made also between disc-dominated and bulge-do\-mi\-na\-ted galaxies on the basis of the bulge-to-disc luminosity ratio of the original galaxies in the $r$ filter: galaxies with the ratio less than 0.7 are taken to be disc dominated and galaxies with the ratio larger than 1.3 are taken to be bulge dominated.
+To test the restoration accuracy of the intrinsic properties of galaxies, we have calculated differences between the properties of the original test sample galaxies and the properties estimated from the corresponding simulated images.
+The restoration accuracy is analysed for the integral parameters of the galaxies as well as for the bulge and disc components separately.
+Distinction is made also between disc-dominated and bulge-dominated galaxies on the basis of the bulge-to-disc luminosity ratio of the original galaxies in the $r$ filter: galaxies with the ratio less than 0.7 are taken to be disc-dominated and galaxies with the ratio larger than 1.3 are taken to be bulge-dominated.